Supplier Code of Conduct

 “Suppliers” includes suppliers, subcontractors, service providers, distributors, professional service providers, consultants, intermediaries and agents.

 “Bribery” means any offering or accepting a financial advantage that is intended to induce or reward the improper performance, or non-performance of a business or public function, this includes both offering, promising or giving a bribe as well as requesting, agreeing to receive, or accepting a bribe.

 “Corruption” means the abuse of entrusted power or public office.

 Suppliers are to behave ethically and with integrity in all their business dealings.
 Likewise, they are not to tolerate any form of Bribery or Corruption.
 Suppliers must comply with all applicable anti-bribery and corruption laws and regulations and ensure that all reports, records, and invoices are complete and accurate and not false or misleading.
-Prudential expects its suppliers to avoid or encourage bribery.
+Prudential expects its suppliers to avoid and strictly prohibit bribery and corruption in any form.
 Suppliers must not:

 - accept, pay, offer or authorise bribes, either directly or indirectly, under any circumstances.
 This includes never seeking to improperly influence or bribe a Prudential employee, customer, or public official (including foreign public officials) or any other individual or entity;

 - offer or make facilitation payments, nor permit others to offer or make such payments on their behalf.
 Facilitation payments are bribes paid to public officials to speed up non-discretionary bureaucratic processes and access services to which the payer is lawfully entitled;

 Suppliers must not offer or accept hospitality or gifts that may improperly influence business decisions of Prudential, our customers or other third parties.
 Suppliers must report to Prudential if an employee of Prudential requests any undue gifts and hospitality or advantage.